Variational phylogenetic inference with products over bipartitions: Background

 \subsection{Matrix Representation of Tree Space}

 One way to construct a phylogenetic tree is to use a distance matrix $\bfT$ (a symmetric $N \times N$ matrix with positive and finite off-diagonal entries) and the \textit{single-linkage clustering} algorithm, as described in Algorithm \ref{alg:slc}.
 We denote the distance between taxa $u$ and $v$ by $t^{\{u,v\}}$ and formulate the algorithm to return a representation of a phylogenetic tree using bipartitions and coalescent times that is consistent with our notation.
 We consider the distance matrix as an element of $\mathbb{R}^{\binom{N}{2}}_{>0}$ by identifying the off-diagonal elements.

-Algorithm \ref{alg:slc} is a naive implementation of single-linkage clustering with time complexity $\calO(N^3)$ and space complexity $\calO(N^2)$. \citet{Sibson:1973} introduce SLINK, an implementation with time complexity $\calO(N^2)$ and space complexity $\calO(N)$, and prove that both are optimal.
+Algorithm \ref{alg:slc} is a na\"ive implementation of single-linkage clustering with time complexity $\calO(N^3)$ and space complexity $\calO(N^2)$. \citet{Sibson:1973} introduce SLINK, an implementation of Algorithm \ref{alg:slc} with time complexity $\calO(N^2)$ and space complexity $\calO(N)$, and prove that both are optimal.

-\citet{Bouckaert:2024} use single-linkage clustering to perform variational inference over ultrametric trees.
+\citet{Bouckaert:2024} introduce cubeVB, a method that uses single-linkage clustering to perform variational inference over ultrametric trees.
 First, they note that if exactly $N-1$ entries of $\bfT$ are finite, then single-linkage clustering implies a bijection between $\bfT$ and $(\tau,\bft)$.
 Then, they specify exactly $N-1$ entries of $\bfT$ to be random and finite, setting all other entries to infinity.
 Next, they run an MCMC algorithm over trees to obtain an empirical distribution over coalescent times.
 Finally, they estimate the parameters associated with the $N-1$ finite entries of $\bfT$ using the MCMC-generated empirical distribution.
-This method has several notable setbacks.
-First, all entries of $\bfT$ must be specified to specify a distribution over all of tree space.
-Further, it is unclear how to select the $N-1$ best entries of $\bfT$ to cover the most posterior probability.
-To correct these issues, we present a gradient-based variational inference method for ultrametric trees based on single-linkage clustering that specifies a variational distribution over all of tree space.
+This method has two main drawbacks---all entries of $\bfT$ must be specified to form a distribution supported on the entire tree space, and it is unclear how to select the $N-1$ best entries of $\bfT$ to cover the most posterior probability.
+To address these drawbacks, we present a gradient-based variational inference method for ultrametric trees based on single-linkage clustering that specifies a variational distribution over the entire tree space.